The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 1959 Gandevia B, Anderson CM.
 The effect of bronchodilator aerosol on ventilatory capacity in fibrocystic disease of the pancreas.
 Arch Dis Child 1959; 34:511-515.
 [PubMed]

 An early report, from the Royal Children’s Hospital Melbourne, of the favourable effect of bronchodilators in some people with cystic fibrosis.
 A 1/1000 solution of isoprenaline was used for its potency and rapidity of action.
 One third of 16 children with CF showed impressive improvement in their respiratory function tests after the bronchodilator, most marked in the moderately affected group rather than the severely or mildly affected patients.
 The authors note that there are only two previous references to bronchodilator therapy in CF – West et al, 1954 (above) who found no improvement in six patients during their early respiratory function studies and Royce 1956 (above) who noted improvement in one child.
 White et al, 1957 (above) reported some degree of wheezing in 38 of 66 children with CF which was relieved by epinephrine.
 Subsequently Landau & Phelan measured the maximum expiratory flow volumes and cautioned on the use of bronchodilators as they may impair respiratory function (Landau & Phelan.
 Pediatr 1973; 82:863, below).

-Note this present paper is by Charlotte Anderson – a paediatrician from Melbourne, Australia where she started the CF clinic.
+Note this present paper is by Charlotte Anderson – at the time a paediatrician from Melbourne, Australia where she started the CF clinic.
 She eventually was appointed Professor of Paediatrics in Birmingham, UK (not Dorothy Andersen the pathologist from New York who described the disease in 1938 – above).

 1959 Douglas WAC.
 Acute salt depletion in fibrocystic disease of the pancreas.
 Med J Australia 1959; 46:962-963.[PubMed]